Budget traveling Marrakech: What to expect in the Medina

 Are you thinking of budget traveling Marrakech soon?
-Want to experience this crazy, chaotic, weird, energetic, sense pulsating, colour engulfing city?
+Want to experience this crazy, chaotic, weird, energetic, sense pulsating, color engulfing city?

-Marrakech is fast becoming a super fusion of modernisation and tradition seeped in history that can now be distinguished by New town and the historic Medina (old town) which is making it a hotbed for tourism.
+Marrakech is fast becoming a superfusion of modernization and tradition steeped in history that can now be distinguished by New town and the historic Medina (old town) which is making it a hotbed for tourism.
 And, I loved it!

 Regular readers will know, as a budget traveler I see and write things from ground level about the things myself and other backpackers experience on trips.

-The are so many posts out there that will tell you what to see and do but not many cover what actually goes on a daily basis.
-And, having spoke with other budget backpackers, this post will cover what to expect within the Medina.
+There are so many posts out there that will tell you what to see and do but not many of them cover what actually goes on a daily basis.
+And, having spoken with other budget backpackers, this post will cover what to expect within the Medina.

-- Remember be respectful of their beliefs even if you don’t agree with them.
+- – Remember to be respectful of their beliefs even if you don’t agree with them.
 You’re the one that’s chosen to go their country.

-- Prayers are played over loud tanoys at different times of the day.
+- – Prayers are played over loud tannoys at different times of the day.